knagrecha/hydra/README.md

 To install Hydra, follow the [Installation Guide](https://github.com/knagrecha/hydra/blob/main/INSTALL.md).

 ## (For NeurIPS Reviewers)
-To run the model selection workload use examples/hydra_12_models_sequential.py --seed 0.
+To run the model selection workload use

+PYTORCH_CUDA_ALLOC_CONF=max_split_size_mb:128 examples/hydra_12_models_sequential.py --seed 0.
 To run the scalability workload use examples/scaling_tests.py.

 Please note that running 12-task single node experiments (like the paper) is an expensive operation that demands a great deal of DRAM and continuous, heavy GPU utilization.
 If you want to run a smaller scale version (6 tasks) just to observe the system, I have also prepared two files which represent the 12 tasks split into two.
 These are examples/hydra_6_0_models_sequential.py and examples/hydra_6_1_models_sequential.py.
 Use these if you don't have enough DRAM to run the 12-task experiment (~300GB needed).

+The PyTorch CUDA split command is very important.
+PyTorch isn't optimized for constant swaps, so their caching allocator produces a lot of fragmentation and unnecessary OOMs (e.g. 6 GB reserved, fails to allocate 1GB because no valid block size was found).
+The split command essentially reduces the cacher's flexibility in this regard.

 ## Running